- Go to Tools > Measure > Cutout.

 Locate the measurement to cut out from and hover the cursor over the markup, which will highlight in blue.

-- For Polygon cutouts, describe the shape of the cutout using one of the following methods:
+- Describe the shape of the cutout using one of the following methods:

 - Click and drag to create a rectangular cutout.
 Holding down SHIFT while dragging will force the shape to be a square.